John Popper: Politics

 Popper endorsed George W. Bush in the 2004 U.S. presidential election.
 In November 2008, Popper said, regarding Barack Obama, "this is the first time I've voted for a Democrat, ever."
-Popper was a supporter of Ron Paul during the 2012 U.S. presidential election, even participating in phone-banking at Ron Paul's New Hampshire campaign headquarters.
-He also played a short set during Ron Paul's "We are the Future Rally", an alternative convention for Paul supporters that was held in Tampa the day before the 2012 Republican National Convention.
+Popper was a supporter of Ron Paul during the 2012 U.S. presidential election and participated in phone-banking at Paul's New Hampshire campaign headquarters.
+He also played a short set during Paul's "We are the Future Rally", an alternative convention for Paul supporters that was held in Tampa the day before the 2012 Republican National Convention.

 Popper (with and without Blues Traveler) has played at conventions, fundraisers, and ceremonies for both Republican and Democratic politicians.

-Popper has said, "I was a bleeding-heart liberal, until I got a job," and describes himself as "a libertarian who is a Republican when pushed".
+He has said, "I was a bleeding-heart liberal, until I got a job," and describes himself as "a libertarian who is a Republican when pushed".
 The singer summed up his political position by saying, "I believe in freedom for markets and freedom for individuals, so I guess that makes me a libertarian."

+Popper did not vote for either Hillary Clinton or Donald Trump in 2016.

-Popper has toured with the USO, both with Blues Traveler and solo.
-In the mid-2000s, he toured the Middle East, performing with the Band of the Air Force Reserve and Jamie O'Neal at various military camps.
+He has toured with the USO, both with Blues Traveler and solo.

-He has appeared with Rock the Vote and recorded "The Preamble" for the Schoolhouse Rocks the Vote! album.

-Most recently, Popper performed the Blues Traveler hits "Run-Around" and "Hook", as well as a rendition of "The Star-Spangled Banner", alongside Greensky Bluegrass for Bernie Sanders' "A Future to Believe In" rally at Safeco Field in Seattle on March 25, 2016.

 Religion

 Popper was raised Catholic, and for a time attended Stamford Catholic High School in Connecticut.
 However, he does not actively practice in his adult life.
 He has described himself as a "recovering Catholic".
 He wrote the song "Trina Magna" as an exploration of his religious views.
-He also has Jewish ancestry through David Popper.